 - Disable System Maintenance troubleshooter.

-The System Maintenance Troubleshooter performs weekly maintenance of the operating system.
+The System Maintenance Troubleshooter – if it is available in your Windows OS version – performs weekly maintenance of the operating system.
 It either fixes problems automatically or reports problems through Action Center.
 Shortcuts that are regarded as broken are deleted by the System Maintenance troubleshooter.

 When there are more than four broken shortcuts on the desktop, the System Maintenance troubleshooter automatically removes all broken shortcuts from the desktop.